 The emergence of these tide-shifting business trends redefines the way business is conducted and profits are realized.
 Four trends, in particular, are reshaping the world of business.
 Understanding them will help you to respond and redefine your go-to-market process to capitalize on the new reality.

-Information has never been so free and readily available as today.
-While the price of information has dropped, the supply of data has exploded creating information inflation and a whole set of new problems for the future.
+Information has never been so free and readily available as it is today.
+And while the price of knowledge has dropped, the supply of data has exploded, creating information inflation and a whole set of new problems for the future.
 This is often referred to as "Big Data."

 Businesses can use data to increase revenue and reduce costs.
 For instance, according to Inc.,